wouterbulten/api-sdk/README.md

 ## Questions and feature requests

-Please use the [issue tracker](https://github.com/123test/api-sdk/issues) for general questions or feature requests regarding this SDK.
+The [issue tracker](https://github.com/123test/api-sdk/issues) can be used for general questions or feature requests regarding this SDK.
 For general information about 123test, accessing the API or other questions please use the [contact form](https://www.123test.com/contact/).

 ## Requesting access

 Access to the services of the 123test API is only possible using an API key.
 Use of the API is for professional use only.
-Please contact us using the [contact form](https://www.123test.com/contact/) for more information.
+Contact us using the [contact form](https://www.123test.com/contact/) for more information.

 ## Copyright